Linber93/Hangman_PP3/README.md

 - Python code Validated using the pep8.
 [PEP8](https://pep8ci.herokuapp.com/)

+### Bugs

+## Solved bugs
+- fixed a bug where the returned format from the google sheets was a list of lists that couldn't be iterated through properly.

+## Remaining bugs
+- No known bugs at this time.

 ## Deployment

 - The website has been deployed to Heroku.
 The process of moving the site to Heroku includes: